escobard/Weather-Application-React/README.md

 - Refactor code to improve reusability.
 - Push all ajax requested data into indexDB for offline usability.
 - Add weather icons to app.
+- Streamline bundle process to work with a single command

 ## Libraries, Frameworks, APIs